Questions? Contact us: info@masondatacenterfacts.org

 First and third Mondays at 6:30 p.m.

-City Council controls ordinances, utility agreements, and final policy direction.
-Upcoming meetings: May 18, June 1, June 15, July 6, July 20, Aug 5 (Wed), Aug 17, 2026.
+City Council controls ordinances, utility agreements, and final policy direction — including whether to adopt the noise ordinance.
+Upcoming meetings: June 15, July 6, July 20, Aug 5 (Wed), Aug 17, 2026.

 🏢 Mason City Hall · Agendas & videos